 "The Northern Lands are extremely dangerous.
 Not only would you freeze to death up there, but the dragon demons are ruthless.
 They would tear you to shreds."
 Kaede continued.

 "You said when I am old enough I can make the decision myself where I go, and I'm old enough now.
 I'm not a child anymore."
 Rin argued, her blood boiling.
-She wasn't going to let Kaede stop her this time.
-Sesshomaru watched, with interest, the argument that pursued.
-He was amused that Kaede had no control or say over Rin.
+There was a fierce determination in her stance.
+She wasn't going to give up this time.
+He watched, with interest, the argument that followed.
+He hid his amusement of Kaede's lack of control over Rin.

-Kaede stepped back and calmed herself.
+Kaede stepped back and took a heavy breath.
 "As you wish, Rin, If Lord Sesshomaru allows it, you may go with him."
-She said calmly.
+She replied calmly, but Sesshomaru could see the desperation etching her features.

 Rin turned to look at Sesshomaru, waiting for a response.
 "Do as you wish."
-Was all he said and Rin became extremely excited.
-She buried her excitement beneath a smile and rushed to gather some things together.
+Was all he said and Rin cheered with pure elation.
+She quickly buried her excitement beneath a smile and then rushed to gather some things together.

 Jaken's expression went from calm and collected to worry.
 "B-but my Lord!"
 Jaken began.
 Kaede cut in like he wasn't even there.
 "Certainly you can't take a child with you to the Northern Lands!"
 Kaede pleaded.

 "I'm not a child!"
-Rin yelled from the other room.
+His young ward yelled from the other room.

 "As long as she doesn't get in my way, I do not care what she does."
 Sesshomaru said coldly.
 He felt something inside him falter as the words left his lips.